tomhallmain/simple_image_compare/README.md

 - Multiple validation types enabled simultaneously (OR logic - any type can trigger the action)
 - Positive and negative text prompts shared across embedding and prompt validation
 - Custom thresholds for embedding-based matching
-- Different actions (skip, hide, notify, move, copy, delete)
+- Different actions (skip, hide, notify, move, copy, delete, add mark)
 - Directory-specific rules
 - H5 model-based classification rules

-This feature is particularly useful for maintaining clean media collections and automating content filtering, but it can be disabled any time if desired.
+This feature is particularly useful for maintaining clean media collections and automating content filtering, but it can be disabled at any time if desired.
 You can find an example H5 classifier that is known to work [here](https://github.com/FurkanGozukara/nsfw_model).

 ## Usage